make-demo-learn-math/make-demo-learn-math.github.io/doc/index.md

   on the surface of the planet.
 - We won't worry about **how** those points are used.
 - We'll just say that a suitable technique exists.
+- ..._insert Voronoi diagram_...
 - Now we can focus on just generating points distributed evenly over the planet at pseudorandom locations.
-- We will see how easy it is to generate a sequence of pseudorandom numbers, and how to test our code.
+- We will see how to generate a sequence of pseudorandom numbers using a very simple formula.
 - Then we will look at a clever trick to map those numbers to locations on the planet.